karienal/battleship/README.md

   4. Run the file with ```java BattleshipBoard```.
   5. Enjoy playing!

-The game is of yet unfinished, so don't hesitate to tell us about any issues and bugs you end up finiding while playing!
+The game is as of yet unfinished, so don't hesitate to tell us about any issues and bugs you end up finiding while playing!